 The COVID-19 pandemic prompted the FCC to make three changes to Lifeline on March 17, 2020.

-1. The recertification and reverification requirements of the program were waived for 60 days.
-That waiver was later extended to August 31, 2020.
+- The recertification and reverification requirements of the program were waived for 60 days.
+That waiver is currently extended to Sep.
+30, 2021.

 How to apply for Lifeline